 As the vehicle for transferring credit it was designed to be, the program performs consistently.
-While improvements to the quality of teaching and learning have been made at the course level, the misaligned nature of outcomes make consistent, informed progress difficult.
+While improvements to the quality of teaching and learning have been made at the course level, the misaligned nature of outcomes make consistent impact problematic.